 Note: If your post has not been published yet, then either …

-Or Save as Pending, if the post status is set to Pending Review …
+Or Save as Pending, if the post status is set to Pending Review.

-Click the button to save without publishing.
+Click the button to save your post manually without publishing.

-Click the Publish button to publish the post …
+Click the Publish button to publish your post.

 4 – Post Format